quintende/redm-dev-containers/README.md

 1. If this is your first time using a development container, please see getting started information on [setting up](https://aka.ms/vscode-remote/containers/getting-started) Remote-Containers or [creating a codespace](https://aka.ms/ghcs-open-codespace) using GitHub Codespaces.

-2. To use the pre-built image:
-   1. Start VS Code and open your project folder or connect to a codespace.
-   2. Press <kbd>F1</kbd> select and **Add Development Container Configuration Files...** command for **Remote-Containers** or **Codespaces**.
-   4. Select this definition.
-You may also need to select **Show All Definitions...** for it to appear.

-3. To build a custom version of the image instead:
+3. Build with this custom version of the image instead:
    1. Clone this repository locally.
    2. Start VS Code and open your project folder or connect to a codespace.
    3. Use your local operating system's file explorer to drag-and-drop the locally cloned copy of the `.devcontainer` folder for this definition into the VS Code file explorer for your opened project or codespace.
    4. Update `.devcontainer/devcontainer.json` to reference `"dockerfile": "base.Dockerfile"`.

-4. After following step 2 or 3, the contents of the `.devcontainer` folder in your project can be adapted to meet your needs.
+4. After following step 2, the contents of the `.devcontainer` folder in your project can be adapted to meet your needs.

 5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** or **Codespaces: Rebuild Container** to start using the definition.